eliatra/opensearch-k8s-operator/docs/userguide/main.md

 ### Nodepools and Scaling

 OpenSearch clusters are composed of one or more node pools, with each representing a logical group of nodes that have the same [role](https://opensearch.org/docs/latest/opensearch/cluster/).
 Each node pool can have its own resources.
 For each configured nodepool the operator will create a Kubernetes StatefulSet.
-It also creates a Kubernetes service object for each nodepool so you can communicate with a specfic nodepool if you want.
+It also creates a Kubernetes service object for each nodepool so you can communicate with a specific nodepool if you want.

 ```yaml
 spec: